Greater Manchester Police probe treatment of women in custody

 This comes after Zayna Iman claims she was drugged and sexually assaulted in custody

-An independent inquiry will look into the Greater Manchester Police’s treatment of women and girls in custody after a woman claimed she was drugged and raped at a station.
+An independent inquiry will look into Greater Manchester Police’s treatment of women and girls in custody after a woman claimed she was drugged and raped in a cell.

 The review, commissioned by mayor Andy Burnham, will look at the use of strip searches, the removal and replacement of clothing and intimate searches.